Attaullahkhanit/mek/README.md

 Throttle can limit the frequency of executions for scroll-related calculations or re-renders, improving performance during continuous scrolling.
 # License:
-This project is licensed under the [MIT LICENSE](https://github.com/Attaullahkhanit/mek/blob/main/README.md).
-For details, see the LICENSE file[LICENSE](https://github.com/Attaullahkhanit/mek/blob/main/README.md).
+This project is licensed under the [MIT LICENSE](https://github.com/Attaullahkhanit/mek/blob/main/LICENSE).
+For details, see the [LICENSE](https://github.com/Attaullahkhanit/mek/blob/main/LICENSE) file.